leancloud/docs-en/views/push-guide.md

 ---|---|---
 badge|iOS| number shown on the top right corner of the application icon, which may represent unread messages channels||array of the channels subscribed deviceProfile||When your application has multiple iOS push certificates or multiple Android mixpush configurations, you can use `deviceProfile` to specify the current certificate or configuration.
-Its value has to align with the value in [Dashboard > Messaging > Push notifications > Settings](messaging.html?appid={{appid}}#/message/push/conf), otherwise the push will fail. `deviceProfile` must be an empty string or a string that begins with a letter, and only contains letters, numbers, and underscores. deviceToke|iOS|a unique identifier assigned by Apple for APNS ansTopic|iOS|This is required for push notifications based on Token Authentication. iOS SDKs will automatically use the bundle ID of the iOS application as `apnsTopic`.
+Its value has to align with the value in [Dashboard > Messaging > Push notifications > Settings](messaging.html?appid={{appid}}#/message/push/conf), otherwise, the push will fail. `deviceProfile` must be an empty string or a string that begins with a letter, and only contains letters, numbers, and underscores. deviceToke|iOS|a unique identifier assigned by Apple for APNS ansTopic|iOS|This is required for push notifications based on Token Authentication. iOS SDKs will automatically use the bundle ID of the iOS application as `apnsTopic`.
 However, you have to manually specify them under the following circumstances: 1. iOS SDK version is earlier than v4.2.0 2. not using iOS SDK (for example, you are developing a React Native application) 3. using a `topic` different from bundle ID. deviceType|| `ios` or `android`